-- 5. Using a disposable pipet, transfer one 1.5 mL and two 3.0 mL portions of the 0.01 M solution to separate test tubes.
-Store the two 3.0 mL solutions in an ice-bath. - 6.
-Heat the two test tubes containing 1.5 mL of solution in a beaker of boiling water using a hot plate for 5 to 10 minutes.
-This treatment will
+5. Using a disposable pipet, transfer one 1.5 mL and two 3.0 mL portions of the 0.01 M solution to separate test tubes.
+Store the two 3.0 mL solutions in an ice-bath.

 Some of the reagents used in this experiment can cause burns or other skin damage.